atomone-hub/genesis/CONSTITUTION.md

-The one and only economic incentive model of the Cosmos Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATOMs on the Cosmos Hub including ICS1 hosted blockchains.
+The one and only economic incentive model of the Cosmos Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATOMs on the Cosmos Hub, including ICS1 hosted blockchains.

 ### Article 3.B.
 The ATOM Token